I. C. Vissarion

 Vissarion's literary career was paused by World War I and a German occupation—events which became the main focus in some of his later accounts.
 He was close to the "Germanophile" newspapers put out by Arghezi and Galaction but, unlike them, was not marginalized by Entente loyalists.
 His fame peaked in the 1920s, when he published steadily, with volumes of prose that earned critical accolades but also with poetry that critics regarded as "tasteless".
 During the interwar, Vissarion slowly adapted his narrative style to the objectivity of literary modernism, receiving some guidance from Eugen Lovinescu and his Sburătorul circle, but also pioneered Romanian science fiction, adapting it to the format of fairy tales.
 The latter passion blended with his work as an amateur scientist: having originally fabricated explosives in his home, he turned to fields such as aviation and agricultural mechanics and held several patents—including one for a quasi-helicopter; he was concerned about issues in environmental science, and proposed systems to harness wave power at a worldwide level.
 After parting with atheism, he became interested in mystical subjects, offering his musings on suggestion, the afterlife, and oneiromancy.
 In 1925, he contributed the screenplay for the silent film Legenda celor două cruci, where he also appeared as the narrator.

-The communist regime lionized Vissarion for his status as a rebel, his scientism, and his cultivation of social realism, though allowing criticism of his mystical conceptions and unevenness of talent.
-He died in 1951, shortly after the communist takeover; his work, comprising thousands of pages of unpublished manuscripts, was still promoted by Arghezi into the 1960s.
+In middle age, Vissarion was an outspokent Romanian nationalist and anti-communist, who once gravitated toward fascism.
+The communist regime, established in 1948, still lionized him for his former status as a rebel, his scientism, and his cultivation of social realism, while allowing criticism of his mystical conceptions and unevenness of talent.
+He died in 1951; his work, comprising thousands of pages of unpublished manuscripts, was again promoted by Arghezi into the 1960s.
 Though largely unknown to the reading public of later generations, he inspired a cult in Dâmbovița County and was a model for local novelist Marin Ioniță.
 He had a museum in Costeștii din Vale dedicated to him and a literary club in Găești named after him.
 Vissarion's ten children include Cornelia Vissarion-Mănuceanu, a poet, memoirist, and Radio Free Europe personality.